What are Mountaintop Projects?

 • Name of lead faculty mentor (also the primary faculty contact)

-• Names of partnering faculty/other mentors if applicable •Names of students are already committed to the project, if any
+• Names of students already committed to the project, if any

 • Types of students who would be ideal for this project…majors, skill sets, competencies, interests, etc.